VerebicsPeter/DataSet/notes/refactoring_ideas.md

  - Python fixers like `2to3`, `modernize`, `futurize` or `fissix`
  - `PyUpgrade`
  - Code formatters like `autopep8` or `black`
+ - Python IDE `PyCharm` (it supports auto refactoring)

 ## Storing data
- - `MongodDb` for storing different refactorings to a given source file and converting to csv files
+ - `MongodDb` for storing different refactorings to a given source file and converting to `.csv` files

+## Note
+ - fixers like `2to3` etc. may be useless for this project